laravel/laravel/README.md

  - Run Laravel Queue: php artisan queue:work

-    - *For Implementing better performance a recommend using Lumen Microframework to implementing Fast APIs and microservices to handle this 100k requests*
+    - *For Implementing better performance i recommend using Lumen Micro-framework to implementing Fast APIs and microservices to handle this 100k requests*